Instruments

 Yellow for mesial/posterior, purple for anterior, green for distal, light blue for universal, black for buccal/lingual – premolar, dark blue for diagnostic, orange for implant, and red for periodontal.

-Occasionally we do specialty colors such as pink or red to show support for a cause or an event.
+Occasionally, we use specialty colors such as pink or red to show support for a cause or an event.
 For example, purchasing PDT’s Pink Montana Jack® raises money for cancer research.

 Our knurling is fashioned in a cross-cross fashion with wider spaces between the grooves.
 This allows complete cleaning as particles and debris on the surface of the handle easily lift during the cleaning process.
 The knurling extends to the tapered end of the handle where it meets the shank to provide complete tactile sensitivity for the clinician.
 The changing pattern gives you great rotational control and better pull force with a feather touch — unlike many other handle designs that require a much tighter pinch.

-- The steel tips on PDT instruments average a Rockwell C of 59, while retipped instruments tested showed an average 52-54RC with some as low as 48RC.
+• The steel tips on PDT instruments average a Rockwell C of 59, while retipped instruments tested showed an average of 52-54RC, with some as low as 48RC.
 A low Rockwell C Hardness score leads to a shorter life span for the blade.

-- Independent and in-house testing use a machine that replications a consistent scaling motion.
+• Independent and in-house testing uses a machine replicating a consistent scaling motion.
 Retipped instruments that were tested wore down up to 900% faster than our PDT USA-made instruments.

-In addition, there are also many intangible costs with time, packaging, shipping, and the quality, shape and bond on those retipped instruments returned to us as part of our Earthcare™ program.
-Retipping sometimes cracks the handle, tips outside of original spec and design are sometimes received, original manufacturer warranty and liability is ALWAYS void.
-When you retip any instrument/patient issues may then become your liability.
+In addition, there are also many intangible costs with time, packaging, shipping, and the quality, shape, and bond of those retipped instruments.
+Retipping sometimes cracks the handle.
+Tips outside of their original spec and design are void from the original munufacturer warranty and liability.
+When you retip any instrument, patient issues may then become your liability.

 Sharpening

 How often you sharpen depends on the number and type of patients you see.
-We recommend using a fine ceramic stone designed for maintaining the edge at least once a week.
-However, if your cutting edge doesn’t feel as sharp as you would like it to be, especially after scaling a patient with significant calculus build-up then we recommend sharpening as needed.
+We recommend using a fine ceramic stone designed to maintain the edge at least once a week.
+However, suppose your cutting edge doesn’t feel as sharp as you would like, especially after scaling a patient with significant calculus build-up.
+In that case, we recommend sharpening as needed.

 Adding sharpening to your sterilization procedure is ideal.
 Routine maintenance will keep the beveled edge honed and the curvature in good shape.
 By sharpening regularly, you can expect to spend seconds to sharpen versus minutes for instruments that aren’t maintained often.
-Our brown stone (transformation) should be used for reshaping the blade — if an instrument hasn’t been maintained often enough or has gotten a lot of use then you may need to use the transformation stone more often.
+Our brown stone (transformation) should be used for reshaping the blade — if an instrument hasn’t frequently been maintained enough or has gotten a lot of use, you may need to use the transformation stone more often.

 Honing an instrument is more about maintaining the edge and less about removing metal.
 Think of a kitchen knife that dulls after chopping on a hard surface.
-What actually happens is the cutting edge folds over and just needs to be straightened out with a few passes from a sharpening device.
-When the cutting edge isn’t straightened out soon enough it continues to fold over, chip and break down faster.
-This is where more time and material is lost in order to get it back to its proper shape.
+What happens is the cutting edge folds over and needs to be straightened out with a few passes from a sharpening device.
+When the cutting edge isn’t straightened out soon enough, it continues to fold over, chip, and break down faster.
+This is where more time and material is lost to get it back to its proper shape.

 Whether an instrument relies on special coatings or sound metallurgical processes, no instrument can stay sharp forever.
 As you run a sharp edge over a hard surface, the edge will round and wear slightly with each stroke.
 Over time, those small changes add up, forcing you to apply more pressure to the instrument to get it to cut properly.
 This gradual wear can be hard to spot, leading to more discomfort for both you and your patient and a higher chance of burnishing calculus.